raspberrypilearning/getting-started-with-wearables/worksheet.md

    ![Plug in USB](images/plug-in-usb.png)

-1. Open the Arduino IDE and check that on the Tools menu you have selected the board **Adafruit Flora**.
-On the same menu, look for the 'Serial Port' option and select the port.
-On Windows, this will be COM and then a number greater than 2 (e.g. COM3).
+1. Open the Arduino IDE and check that on the Tools menu you have selected "Adafruit FLORA" as the board.
+On the same menu, look for the "Serial Port" option and select the port.
+On Windows, this will be labelled COM and then a number greater than 2 (e.g. COM3).
 On Mac, select a port containing the phrase "usbmodem".

   ![Select the FLORA board](images/select-flora-board.png)